About I Matter Training

 2. Support schools and services in developing the capacity to provide affordable impactful parent education and support that strengthens healthy relationships and empathic understanding of self and other

-3. To build a community focussed approach that supports parents and carers in developing healthier happier relationships over the longer-term
+3. To build a community focused approach that supports parents and carers in developing healthier happier relationships over the longer-term

 We aim to connect with people and help transform relationship confidence